MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-ios.md

 [Device restriction](../configuration/device-restrictions-configure.md) templates are part of device configuration policies.

-For guidance from the Intune support team, see [Delay visibility of software updates in Intune for supervised devices](https://techcommunity.microsoft.com/t5/Intune-Customer-Success/Delaying-visibility-of-software-updates-in-Intune-for-supervised/ba-p/345753).
+For guidance from the Intune support team, see the Intune Customer Success blog [Delaying visibility of software updates in Intune for supervised iOS devices](https://techcommunity.microsoft.com/t5/Intune-Customer-Success/Delaying-visibility-of-software-updates-in-Intune-for-supervised/ba-p/345753).

 ## Monitor for update installation failures on devices